-As the world becomes ever more digitized, it’s no surprise businesses are looking for ways to make payment and taxation less of a manual task.
+As the world becomes ever more digitized, businesses are looking for ways to make payment and taxation less of a manual task.
 This often appears in the form of e-invoicing.

 So what are e-invoices, and what does it mean to use them?
 This article breaks down the benefits of moving your billing process online, and how you can get started.

-In order for an e-invoice to be valid, however, it must contain the correct data and it must be verifiably authentic.
-The invoice should be compliant, should clearly state the goods or services received, and be executable based on the payment terms set up with the seller before the transaction.
+For an e-invoice to be valid, however, it must contain the correct data and it must be verifiably authentic.
+The invoice should be compliant, should clearly state the goods or services received, and be executable based on the invoice payment terms.

-Typically it’s a good idea for both the buyer and the seller to hang on to e-invoices for a certain period of time - 3 tax years is advised in the United States, 22 months in the UK - as they should be available to present to tax authorities if need be.
+Typically it’s a good idea for both the buyer and the seller to hang on to e-invoices for a certain period of time - 3 tax years is advised in the United States.
+Invoices should be available to present to tax authorities if need be.

 In its most basic form, the roots of e-invoicing can be traced back to the 1960s.
 At the time, companies were developing Electronic Data Interchange (EDI) systems to help transfer documents like invoices and purchase orders.